awsdocs/amazon-chime-administration-guide/doc_source/manage-access.md

 ### Enterprise Accounts<a name="invite-enterprise"></a>

 With an enterprise account, any users that register for Amazon Chime with an email address for your claimed domains are automatically added to your account\.
-If you configured Active Directory, the user must not only have an email address that uses one of your claimed domains, but they must also be members of the group you configured for Amazon Chime\.
+If you configured Active Directory or Okta, the user must not only have an email address that uses one of your claimed domains, but they must also be members of the directory you configured for Amazon Chime\.

 **To invite users to an enterprise account**